-So the other day when I was inhaling my sunscreen and wishing I had a plane ticket to someplace warm, I thought why not make a vacation for my taste buds?
-I rarely eat pineappley – coconutty things in the winter – kind of like I don’t eat pumpkin spiced foods or chocolate-peppermint bark in the summer.
+We’ve been having a pretty mild winter here in Scottsdale, but I’m guessing most of the country is wishing they had a plane ticket to someplace warm right about now.
+So today I’m treating you to a little vacation for your taste buds.
+Most people don’t think to eat pineappley – coconutty things in the winter – kind of like you don’t eat pumpkin spiced foods or chocolate-peppermint bark in the summer.
 Why is that?
 So I made this Pina Colada Overnight Oats, and just the smell of it made me feel like I was sitting around the pool at a fancy resort.
-OK that might be pushing it a bit, but it did smell and taste like maybe it wasn’t 12 degrees outside.
-Like maybe I could sit outside and eat it on the patio.
+OK that might be pushing it a bit, but it did smell and taste like maybe it was really warm outside.
+Like maybe we could all sit outside and eat it on the patio.
 In the sun.

 I always put lots of “stuff ” in my oats – fruit, nuts, milk and yogurt.
 Makes it full of flavor and a protein packed breakfast that holds me for hours.

 - 2 cups 1% milk or any non dairy milk

 - 1/3 cup shredded coconut

 - 1/4 cup brown sugar

 - 1 teaspoon vanilla extract

 - 8 ounces vanilla or plain Greek yogurt